matter-labs/hardhat-zksync/packages/hardhat-zksync-chai-matchers/README.md

 # hardhat-zksync-chai-matchers

-[Hardhat](https://hardhat.org/) plugin to test Smart Contracts easily in the zkSync ecosystem.
+[Hardhat](https://hardhat.org/) plugin that adds zkSync-specific capabilities to the [Chai](https://chaijs.com/) assertion library, making your smart contract tests easy to write and read.